Injury and Violence Prevention Certificate Program

 - Elective coursework (5 credits)

-- Practicum in the area of Injury/Violence Prevention - Recommended Practicum Sites
+- Practicum in the area of Injury/Violence Prevention - Recommended Practicum Sites (PDF)

 - Capstone/thesis or special project in the area of Injury/Violence Prevention (minimum of 3 credits)

-- Complete Checklist
+- MPH Complete Checklist (DOC)

-Certificate Program Application
+Certificate Program Application Deadline: Friday, August 23, 2024

 Leadership